 We learned that land exchanges are controversial, often dividing communities, and that the evaluation process often discounts public values.
 As a result of our work and communities' engagement, these efforts quieted the Bear Ranch, Gunnison County proposal, and encouraged improvements and more public process for the Sutey Ranch, Pitkin County proposal.

-Such advocacy requires a great amount of time, effort, education, and money; in 2014, we founded Colorado Wild Public Lands (COWPL) to help communities address public lands issues.
-COWPL helps organize local resources to evaluate, monitor, comment on, and influence, potential changes to public lands and assets.
+Such advocacy requires a great amount of time, effort, education, and money; in 2014, we founded Colorado Wild Public Lands (CWPL) to help communities address public lands issues.
+CWPL helps organize local resources to evaluate, monitor, comment on, and influence, potential changes to public lands and assets.